pfeodrippe/clj-spec-view/readme.md

 [Create one](https://help.github.com/articles/creating-an-access-token-for-command-line-use).

 # Thanks

-To all the contributors and the [Chromex](https://github.com/binaryage/chromex)
+To all the contributors and the awesome [Chromex](https://github.com/binaryage/chromex) library.